arviz-devs/arviz/GOVERNANCE.md

 ArviZ will be holding its first election to determine its initial council in the coming weeks and this document will be updated.

+### Private communications of the Council

+Unless specifically required, all Council discussions and activities will be public and done in collaboration and discussion with the Project Contributors and Community.
+The Council will have a private mailing list that will be used sparingly and only when a specific matter requires privacy.
+When private communications and decisions are needed, the Council will do its best to summarize those to the Community after eliding personal/private/sensitive information that should not be posted to the public internet.

 ### Conflict of interest